 A cold glass of milk offers a solid serving of both calcium and vitamin D, nutrients that work as a team to help lower blood pressure by 3 to 10 per cent, according to Bauer’s website.
 Those numbers may not sound impressive, but they could translate to a 15 per cent reduction in heart disease risk, she adds.
 Several studies indicate that higher dietary intake of calcium is associated with lower systolic and diastolic blood pressure, according to the Linus Pauling Institute at Oregon State University.

 Learn the risk factors for heart disease—and how to control them.

-This cruciferous veggie is a good source of the blood pressure-regulating minerals magnesium, calcium, and potassium.
+This cruciferous veggie is a good source of the blood pressure-regulating minerals magnesium, calcium and potassium.
 (These are the 13 essential vitamins your body needs to stay healthy.)
-In fact, high amounts of those three minerals is a telltale sign of many foods to lower blood pressure.
-Previous research in animals has found that a diet high in broccoli sprouts may help reduce blood pressure, cardiovascular disease, and stroke.
-Broccoli sprouts are high in compounds that may help reduce damage to arteries, which may play a role in high blood pressure.
+In fact, high amounts of those three minerals is common among foods that lower blood pressure.
+A study in ISRN Pharmacology was the first to link sulforaphane, the main active ingredient in cruciferous vegetables (including broccoli and cauliflower), with a specific metabolic pathway that leads to a reduction in blood pressure.
+In addition, broccoli sprouts are high in compounds that may help reduce damage to arteries, which may play a role in high blood pressure.

 People with high blood pressure who drank about eight ounces of beetroot juice experienced a decrease in blood pressure of about 10 mm Hg, according to a study published in April 2013 in the American Heart Association journal Hypertension.
 The magic ingredient?
 Nitrate, which turns into nitric oxide, a gas that widens blood vessels and aids blood flow.
-A glass a day could help keep blood pressure at a lower, healthier level.
-Here are nine surprising things that can affect your blood pressure reading.
+Beets are also packed with several other essential nutrients like calcium, iron, and potassium so they are good for your heart, digestion, and overall health.

 Sesame and rice-bran oils